Cruising with Celebration Cruise Line is a memorable experience. Here is some helpful information to make your cruise even more enjoyable:

 Will I need a passport or visa?

-All U.S. citizens must have valid proof of citizenship - a passport, government issued original governement issued birth certificate with a raised seal (not from hospital) or certified naturalization certificate.
-Resident aliens must travel with their "Green Card" Alien registration cards.
-Guests from other countries must possess a valid passport and should check with their travel agent or appropriate consulate to determine other necessary travel documentation.
-All guests over 16 years must carry a Government issued picture ID - state or provincial driver's license with a picture or a government photo ID card.
-A valid passport is required if staying overnight in the Bahamas and not just visiting for the day.
+All U.S. citizens must have valid proof of citizenship.
+A passport or passport card is preferred by government officials, is required for overnight stays in the Bahamas and may be required on all cruise ships in the future.
+For more information on passport cards please click here (http://travel.state.gov/passport/ppt_card/ppt_card_3926.html).
+For the cruise only, not overnight stays, a government issued birth certificate with a raised seal (not from hospital) is an acceptable form of identification if accompanied by a photo ID.
+Resident aliens must travel with their "Green Card" Alien registration cards and a government issued photo ID Guests from other countries must possess a valid passport and should check with their travel agent or appropriate consulate to determine other necessary travel documentation.
+All guests over 16 years must carry a Government issued picture ID such as a state or provincial driver's license with a picture or a government photo ID card.
+Again, a valid passport is required if staying overnight in the Bahamas and not just visiting for the day.

 What should I pack?